mnot/ai-control-report/draft-nottingham-ai-control-report.md

 The AI-CONTROL Workshop was held on 2024-09-19 and 2024-09-29 at Wilkinson Barker Knauer in Washington DC, USA.

 Workshop attendees were asked to submit position papers.
-These papers are published on the IAB website [CFP], unless the submitter requested it be withheld.
+These papers are published on the IAB website [PAPERS], unless the submitter requested it be withheld.

 The workshop was conducted under the Chatham House Rule [CHATHAM-HOUSE], meaning that statements cannot be attributed to individuals or organizations without explicit authorization.